-9.1 Purchasing up to £5,000

-(a) Where no existing contract provider or framework is available, variations in quality are minimal or there is no requirement to evaluate the quality of the goods, services or works, formal issue of a tender/quotation document is not required.
+- 10.1 Low Value Procurement: Purchasing up to £30,000 - (a) Where no existing contract provider or framework is available, variations in quality are minimal or there is no requirement to evaluate the quality of the goods, services or works, formal issue of a tender/quotation document is not required.
 Officers should satisfy themselves that they have obtained, and kept a record of, an adequate amount of comparative pricing information to ensure that the best value in terms of economy, efficiency and effectiveness is obtained.
-The purchase order form shall specify the services, supplies or works to be provided and set out the price and payment terms.

-9.2 Low Value Procurement £5,000 - £30,000

-(a) In all cases the procurement exercise and subsequent contract award must be published on YORtender (or other equivalent electronic procurement system used by the Authority).

-- (b) Where no existing contract provider or framework is available, formal competition is required.
-Where there are a sufficient number of providers in the market the contract opportunity should be openly advertised or at least three written quotes invited via YORtender (or other equivalent electronic procurement system used by the Authority). - (c) In exceptional circumstances and considering all the information available an Officer may decide that it is justified to invite less than 3 quotations.
+The purchase order form shall specify the services, supplies or works to be provided and set out the price and payment terms. - (b) Any awarded contract with a value greater than £5,000 shall be recorded on the Contract Register on SYPAtender. - 10.2 Intermediate Value Procurement £30,000 £75,000 - (a) In all cases the procurement opportunity and subsequent contract award must be published on SYPAtender (or other equivalent electronic procurement system used by the Authority).
+A Gateway Approval document must also be completed, and each procurement stage approved and signed. - (b) Where no existing contract provider or framework is available, formal competition is required.
+Where there are a sufficient number of providers in the market, the contract opportunity should be openly advertised or at least three written quotes invited via SYPAtender (or other equivalent electronic procurement system used by the Authority). - (c) In exceptional circumstances and considering all the information available an Officer may decide that it is justified to invite less than 3 quotations.
 In this situation a waiver form (Appendix 1) must be completed and approved before proceeding. - (d) The quotation template document shall be used by the Officer which describes as a minimum the services/goods/works to be provided and/or an explanation of the outcomes to be met.
-The methodology that the Authority will use to evaluate the quotes must be clearly explained and the quotation document must be made available electronically via YORtender (or other equivalent electronic procurement system used by the Authority).
-This is to ensure that all bidders shall be provided with exactly the same information and to ensure equal treatment. - (e) The Officer should consider whether the procurement would be of interest to local Suppliers with their headquarters in South Yorkshire and, if it would, at least 2 quotations should be invited from these organisations. - (f) The use of a pre-qualification stage in procurements which are below the Public Contracts Regulations 2015 Threshold for supplies and services is not permitted.
+The methodology that the Authority will use to evaluate the quotes must be clearly explained and the quotation document must be made available electronically via SYPAtender (or other equivalent electronic procurement system used by the Authority).
+This is to ensure that all bidders shall be provided with exactly the same information and to ensure equal treatment.

+- (e) The Officer should consider whether the procurement would be of interest to local Suppliers with their headquarters in South Yorkshire and, if it would, at least 2 quotations should be invited from these organisations. - (f) The use of a pre-qualification stage in procurements which are below the relevant Procurement Act 2023 Threshold for supplies and services is not permitted.
 Although the use of the Crown Commercial Service (CCS) Standard Selection Questionnaire is not permitted, the exclusion questions and standard selection questions may be used as a guide in developing appropriate and proportionate questions to be used in a one-stage procurement process.
 Those questions may be used to assess the suitability, capability, legal status, and financial standing of a potential Supplier, provided that the questions are relevant and proportionate to the contract. - (g) All bids received shall be treated as confidential and will not be used for any other purposes other than that for which they were sought. - (h) Negotiation should only take place if the quotation documents state that it may take place.
-Negotiations must be conducted by at least two appropriately authorised Officers and full written records of negotiations must be kept. - (i) The awarded contract shall be recorded on the Contract Register on YORtender.
+Negotiations must be conducted by at least two appropriately authorised Officers and full written records of negotiations must be kept. - (i) The awarded contract shall be recorded on the Contract Register on SYPAtender and, where the contract value is over £30,000, on the Central Digital Platform.

-9.3 Intermediate Value Procurement £30,000 - £75,000
+10.3 High Value Procurement £75,000 to Procurement Act 2023 Threshold